ScreenPyHQ/screenpy/docs/quickstart.rst

     from selenium.webdriver import Firefox

-    from screenpy.actions.click import Click
-    from screenpy.actions.open import Open
-    from screenpy.actors.actor import AnActor
-    from screenpy.abilities.browse_the_web import BrowseTheWeb
-    from screenpy.given_when_then import given, when, then
+    from screenpy import AnActor, Target, given, when, then from screenpy.abilities import BrowseTheWeb
+    from screenpy.actions import Click, Open
-    from screenpy.questions.text import Text
+    from screenpy.questions import Text
     from screenpy.resolutions import ReadsExactly
-    from screenpy.target import Target

     # This would normally go in your tasks/start.py
     class Start(object):